 Offering approachable and affordable American fare that invokes curiosity and fun, Poydras & Peters uses fresh and locally sourced ingredients, reflecting the dynamic landscape of New Orleans cuisine.

-Our new restaurant pays homage to the cultural diversity and historical significance of the Poydras Market of 1838.
-Poydras & Peters takes inspiration from the melting pot of cultures represented at the Market, and brings beautifully diverse flavors to each dish on the menu.
-The bar program at the restaurant serves up seasonal craft cocktails and locally inspired small plates, while also offering local craft beers, over 45 whiskeys and a local rum flight.
+Our restaurant pays homage to the cultural diversity and historical significance of the Poydras Market of 1838.
+Poydras & Peters takes inspiration from the melting pot of cultures represented at the Market and brings beautifully diverse flavors to each dish on the menu.
+The bar program at the restaurant serves up seasonal craft cocktails and locally inspired small plates, while also offering local craft beers, over 45 whiskeys, and a local rum flight.

 The Poydras Market (1832-1938) occupied the land in the center of Poydras Street between South Rampart and Baronne Street, featuring local seafood and produce brought to the area by the New Basin Canal.